PainAuChoco/NodeJS/README.md

  3. On the accout page, you can modify your email adress or delete your account
  4. Log in as an admin (username = "admin", password ="admin") to check the admin page.
 You can delete any user here.

+ ## Routes

+ 1. /signup
+ 2. /login

+ Once logged in you can access: <br/>
+ 1. /metrics
+ 2. /account
+ 3. /admin if you're admin

  ## GitLab

  Link to GitLab Project : https://gitlab.com/PainAuChoco/NodeJS/ <br/>
  The pipeline of CI is composed of 2 stages<br/>
  1. Test
  2. Build

+ ## Encoutered difficulties

+ 1. Lot of information with hundred of new dependencies to ingest at the beginning of the class.
+ 2. Test strange failure because of asynchronous JS functions
+ 3. Splitting up code
+ 4. Using Docker outside of GitLab pipeline

 Arnaud Emprin and Jean Leroy<br/>
 SI International Group 1<br/>